 The umami taste receptors on the tongue are uniquely receptive to glutamate, which explains why free glutamate is effective in enhancing the tastiness of food.
 Monosodium glutamate (the sodium salt of glutamate), known as MSG, enhances and balances the savory taste of food.
 We consume between 10g and 20g of glutamate per day from our diet, of which glutamate from seasoning or condiments is less than 10%.

-Although virtually every food will contain some amount of glutamate, there are some foods that are rich in glutamate and can easily be combined in your favorite recipes to make more savory foods.
+Although virtually every food will contain some amount of glutamate, there are some foods that are rich in glutamate and these can be easily combined in your favorite recipes to make more savory foods.

 Taste receptors on the tongue recognize five basic tastes, including umami which is often described as the savory taste.
 MSG is umami seasoning — the simplest, purest way to add the umami taste to food.

 Since its discovery in 1908, monosodium glutamate (MSG) has been used safely and effectively to enhance the taste of foods.

 The extensive scientific research on glutamate, umami and monosodium glutamate has been reviewed by scientists and regulators worldwide.
 The U.S. Food & Drug Administration and regulatory agencies around the world have concluded that MSG is safe for everyone.